hushenghao/Material-You-App-Repository/README.md

 - **`Multi`** - App that is more friendly for diffent devices, such as pad and fold.
 - **`MOD`** - App that is modified by unoffical teams.
 Its original app doesn't apply Material You comepletely.

+Additionally, some of the apps are ~~crossed out~~ as I couldn't find their download link and couldn't experience them.

 |  | Fully Designed | Dynamic Color |
 |:-:|:-:|:-:|
 |**`MD`**|✅|🚫|